 River Room Restaurant:

-The fine dining restaurant is in the new build and, although not a large room, the design is interesting with some striking features, unusual lighting (uplighters in the centre of tables, for example) and seating that offers a mixture of regular tables and large semi-circular booths offering privacy at round tables used for twos or fours – and, unusually, the acoustics are excellent.
+The fine dining restaurant is in the new build and, although not a large room, the design is interesting with some striking features and seating that combines a mixture of regular tables and large semi-circular booths offering privacy at round tables used for twos or fours – and, unusually, the acoustics are excellent.

 Ask for the booth directly facing the river if you crave a full-on river experience; otherwise, large windows afford a pleasant river/garden outlook rather than a view.
 Tables dressed simply with classic white linen and very little else bode well for a food-focused experience – a feeling swiftly reinforced by efficient, well-trained staff who present the menus and wine list, quickly followed by very good breads and butter .